 IP Policies (2): information of the request, such as restricting to an IP address subnet.
 You could have a rule that would match if the users request originates from your schools NAT IP address range, or based on geographic region, such as that the request must come from inside the USA.

 - Once you build these conditions out, a rule can have multiple conditions.
 You determine if the rule grants access if it meets those listed conditions or if it does not meet the conditions.
 The easiest way to remember how this should be set is, whatever you have your rule set as, it is true when we apply it, they get access, if the rule is false with the request, it will be denied.
 Remember the underlying service must be on, if it is off, then the user will never get access.

 Go to Security -> Context-Aware Access and Assign Access Levels.
 Here we will say what rules apply to what and to whom.
 We can apply this to groups or to OUs, we select the application and apply a rule that we created in the last step.

 So what is the criteria for using this and what services does it work on?
-First is this is a GSuite for Education Enterprise feature, in order for this feature to work the user on which we want the rule to apply, must have an Enterprise license assigned to them.
-Second is this currently works only with the G Suite Core Services (Currently all 13).
+First is this is a Google Workspace for Education Plus feature, in order for this feature to work the user on which we want the rule to apply, must have an Enterprise license assigned to them.
+Second is this currently works only with the Google Workspace core services (currently all 13).

-The use cases of Context-Aware access are just getting started, and while the usage of this GSuite feature requires Google for Education Enterprise licenses, it is only a subset of the full power you can get, by upgrading your domain to Enterprise.
+The use cases of Context-Aware access are just getting started, and while the usage of this Google Workspace feature requires Google Workspace for Education Plus licenses, it is only a subset of the full power you can get, by upgrading your domain to Enterprise.

-What to try GSEfE and test the Context Aware feature?
+What to try Education Plus and test the Context Aware feature?
 Fill out this form and our team will be in touch!